basics/nuxt-booster/docs/content/v2/en/directives/v-font.md

 ]">
 ````

-<alert type="danger">Currently the use of `v-font` on components or in combination with `v-html/v-text` directives is not possible.
-Caused is a bug in the Vue SSR, directive is not applied.<br><br>Read more in the Issue: [vue-server-renderer: directive not applied to imported component](https://github.com/vuejs/vue/issues/10733).<br><br>As long as this error exists, you can look [**here**](/directives/v-font#workarounds) for workarounds.
+<alert type="danger">Currently it is not possible to use v-font in combination with v-html/v-text directives.
+The reason is a bug in Vue SSR, the directive is not applied.
+As long as this error exists, you can look [**here**](/directives/v-font#workarounds) for workarounds.<br>Read more: [vue-server-renderer: directive not applied to imported component](https://github.com/vuejs/vue/issues/10733).
 </alert>

 ## `$getFont`

 `$getFont` is included as a plugin and can be accessed via any component scope.

-Is used in the `v-font` directive and creates the relevant font definition.
+Use `$getFont` in the `v-font` directive and create the relevant font definition.

 | Key       | Type               | Requried | Description                                                     | Default  |
 | --------- | ------------------ | -------- | --------------------------------------------------------------- | -------- |